top of page

 Associate Clinical Mental Health Counselor

-I have been working at Sutton Counseling since May of 2021.
-Prior to that, I spent two years as a paraeducator in a Resource classroom, supporting 4th–6th grade students.
-I am trained in a variety of therapeutic approaches, including Accelerated Resolution Therapy (ART), Neurofeedback, Motivational Interviewing, treating Trichotillomania, and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
-I regularly incorporate mindfulness techniques into both my work and personal life, as I’ve found them to be powerful tools for healing and self-awareness.
+Jayna has been working at Sutton Counseling since May 2021.
+Prior to joining the practice, she spent two years working as a paraeducator in a resource classroom, supporting 4th–6th grade students.
+She is trained in a variety of therapeutic approaches, including Accelerated Resolution Therapy (ART), Neurofeedback, Motivational Interviewing, treatment for Trichotillomania, and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
+Jayna also regularly incorporates mindfulness techniques into both her professional work and personal life, recognizing them as powerful tools for healing and self-awareness.

-My journey to becoming a counselor was shaped by personal life experiences, including the loss of a family member to suicide.
-That experience deepened my passion for supporting individuals who have experienced trauma.
-I believe that every client holds the strength and capacity for healing within themselves—my role is to help them access and build on that inner resilience.
+Jayna’s journey to becoming a counselor was shaped by personal life experiences, including the loss of a family member to suicide.
+This experience deepened her passion for supporting individuals who have experienced trauma.
+She believes that every client possesses the strength and capacity for healing within themselves, and she sees her role as helping clients access and build upon that inner resilience.

-Outside of work, I love spending time with my husband and our son.
+Outside of work, Jayna enjoys spending time with her husband and their son.

 IMG_2989.JPG

-She offers individual therapy for all ages using mainly Cognitive Behavioral Therapy (CBT), Accelerated Resolution Therapy (ART), Rational Emotive Behavior Therapy (REBT), Solution Focused Therapy, and Neurofeedback.
+She received a master’s degree in clinical mental health counseling from Southern New Hampshire University and a bachelor’s in sociology from Weber State University.
+As a therapist, Keri offers individual therapy for all ages using mainly Cognitive Behavioral Therapy (CBT), Accelerated Resolution Therapy (ART), Rational Emotive Behavior Therapy (REBT), Trust Based Relational Intervention (TBRI), Solution Focused Therapy, and Neurofeedback.

-Keri has additional experience addressing issues associated with anxiety, depression, crisis & trauma, PTSD, first responders, grief/loss, adjustment issues, and managing symptoms of mental health disorders.
+Keri has additional experience addressing anxiety, depression, crisis & trauma, PTSD, first responders, grief/loss, and adjustment issues.

 edited pic.jpg